 The Division of Aging & Care Services serves as the local Area Agency on Aging (AAA)/Maryland Access Point (MAP) and allows the organization to receive funds from the federal Older Americans Act to coordinate and assure an adequate service delivery system.
 CARE's structure includes twenty-four (24) commissioners, eighteen (18) of whom are appointed by the Mayor and six (6) of whom are ex-officio members, who serve to advise and assist CARE in its overall mission and direction.
 Commissioners advise and work with the Executive Director to promote agency efficiency and coordinate the delivery of programs and services for the elderly in Baltimore City.

-The 2014 Community Resources Directory is now available!
+The 2015 Community Resources Directory is now available!
 Guiding Your Path to Resources in the Region is a Baltimore City/Baltimore County Regional Resource Directory.
 This publication is a comprehensive listing of agencies and organizations to educate consumers about resources and benefits they may be eligible for and other important service options.
 The listing includes public, private and non-profit organizations, and health and social programs that serve older adults, baby boomers, families, caregivers, persons with disabilities and professionals.
 Special added features in the directory include hotlines, websites and financial eligibility guidelines.
-You can obtain a copy at your nearest Senior Center, download the PDF document or contact Baltimore City Maryland Access Point at 410-396-2273.2014 Baltimore City - County Senior Directory Resource Guide.pdf
+You can obtain a copy at your nearest Senior Center, download the PDF document or contact Baltimore City Maryland Access Point at 410-396-2273.
+Resource Directory 2015.pdf